ZJU-SEC/Cargo-Ecosystem-Monitor/Code/rust_deps/README.md

 0. Build your Crates.io DB (As told in root directory Readme file)

-Get to website `crates.io/data-access` and follows Step 2.
-The README.md in data will tell you how to set up your DB.
+Get to [crates.io website](https://crates.io/data-access) and follows Step 2.
+The README.md in it will tell you how to set up your DB.

 1. Clone remote registry (As told in root directory Readme file)